 - $7.00 – $11.00

 - Event Categories:

-- Affordable Housing, Ageism, Books for classes, Capital Studies, Class and Gender, Classes and Programs, Climate Change, Ecosocialism, Eldercare, Emancipation, Evolutionary biology, Gender, Globalization, Health Care Rights, Healthcare, Intro to Marxism, Marx's Capital, Marxist Method, Medical Technology, Pandemics and Capital, Pathogens and Capitalism, Planned Economy, Political Economy, Precarity Task Force, quality of life, Reform or Revolution, Science and Technology, Seminars and Talks, Social Reproduction, Socialized Medicine, the State, The State and Capital
+- Capital Studies, Class and Gender, Classes/Events, Climate Change, Ecosocialism, Emancipation, Evolutionary biology, Gender, Globalization, Healthcare, Intro to Marxism, Marx's Capital, Marxist Method, Pandemics and Capital, Political Economy, quality of life, Science and Technology, Seminars and Talks, Social Reproduction, Socialized Medicine

 - Event Tags: